-The 137th White House Easter Egg Roll
+Ticket information for the 2016 White House Easter Egg Roll is coming soon.

 On Monday, April 6th, 2015, the First Family hosted the 137th annual White House Easter Egg Roll.
 This year’s theme was “#GimmeFive,” and more than 35,000 people gathered on the South Lawn to join in the celebrations.
 Keeping history alive, the event featured sports and fitness zones, cooking demonstrations, and Easter classics such as the egg roll and egg hunt, live music and storytelling.
 In addition to all of the fun, the day’s activities encouraged children to lead healthy, active lives in support of the First Lady’s Let’s Move! initiative.